 When it comes to fleas, ticks, and mosquitoes in York County, prevention always outperforms reaction.
 Although winter may feel like the off-season, now is the ideal time to understand how insect populations develop, why spring […]

 Many homeowners spend hours every fall bagging and raking leaves.
 Believing a perfectly clean lawn is the healthiest option.
-While that approach may look neat, it is no longer considered the most earth-friendly or beneficial […]
+While […]

 Lawns were under severe stress with the drought-like conditions, and recent excessive rainfall allowed extra moisture to remain on the […]